flaskbb/cookiecutter-flaskbb-plugin/README.md

 cookiecutter-flaskbb-plugin
 ===========================

-A cookiecutter template which helps you to get started
+A cookiecutter template for developing themes for FlaskBB.

 Usage